ajbenz18/Stocktwits-Scalper/README.md

 I encourage you not to invest any money that you would be disappointed to lose.

 Feel free to use this to make some money on the side, as I have.
-If you know of a clever way to beat the stocktwits API rate limit and would like to contribute, just let me know.
+If you know of a clever way to beat the stocktwits API rate limit or just a way to speed up execution in general and would like to contribute, just let me know.